 Types of Lockbox Banking

-Usually, there are two types of lockbox banking service that the bank offers:
+Usually, there are two types of lockbox banking services that the bank offers:

 Apart from these two types, banks can also customize their lockbox banking services based on customer needs.